 A writer's recollection of past Boston sports, including base ball, includes the unexplained game of "Whoop."

 H. J Philpott used the names "hole-ball and "wibble-wobble" as games that seem consistent with hat-ball.
 One player would place the ball in a hole or hat, and the other players would scatter before being hit with the ball by the player designated as "it."
 This game thus shares evasive running and plugging with base ball.

-A Wiffle Ball is a hollow plastic ball with holes strategically placed in order to exaggerate sideways force, and thus enabling pitchers to produce severe curves and drops.
+A Wiffle Ball is a hollow plastic ball with holes strategically placed in order to exaggerate sideways force, and thus enabling pitchers to produce severe curves and drops (and rises?).
 Competitive games of Wiffleball are known, some exhibiting team play.
-None, we believe, appear to involve actiivr baserunning, and the Wiffle Ball company site's "suggested rules say that live running "has been eliminated."
+None, we believe (as of September 2018), appear to involve actiivr baserunning, and the Wiffle Ball company site's "suggested rules say that live running "has been eliminated."

 In this game opponents position themselves on the opposite sides of as wire strung over the street.
 Singles, doubles, etc., are determined by whether the ball hits the wire and whether it is caught by the out team as it descends.
 There is no running or batting in this urban game.